akhilrao/akhilrao.github.io/_posts/2018-06-05-zero-dawn-economy.md

 ### The long-run effects of a little more HADES

 HADES, one of the big baddies of the game, wants to produce more machines, make them stronger and eviler, and wipe out all life on the planet.
-We can think about the effects of HADES getting a little stronger on the open access hunting rate by looking at the derivatives of $H^{OA}_t$ with respect to $r$ and $c$.
-Increasing $c$ should reduce $H^{OA}_t$, all else equal*; increasing $r$ looks like it might have stranger effects.
+We can think about the effects of HADES getting a little stronger on the open access hunting rate by looking at the derivatives of $$ H^{OA}_t $$ with respect to $$ r $$ and $$ c $$.
+Increasing $$ c $$ should reduce $$ H^{OA}_t $$, all else equal*; increasing $$ r $$ looks like it might be more interesting.
 I like pictures so I'll do this numerically.

 *The first solution, with the plus sign, is increasing in the cost.
 This is economically weird so I'm going to ignore it.
 There's a story where this makes sense: if the cost of hunting is a barrier to entry, then increasing the cost can also increase the value of a unit of hunted shards, since there are fewer suppliers.
 This type of effect shows up in mining and satellite launching when the fixed cost of entry increases.
-This solution has the same signs with respect to $r$ and $K$ as the other one.
+This solution has the same signs with respect to $$ r $$ and $$ K $$ as the other one.

 {% highlight r %}